 - About Us

-Read about the journey of Punya Arora, from having a tough childhood to making people laugh out loud in her stand up comedy shows.
+Read about the journey of Punya Arora, from having a tough childhood to making people laugh out loud in her stand up comedy videos and shows.

 Comedy, as a medium of entertainment, has always been a favourite.
 If I look at some regional movies, there would be movies which are made against a commercial formula – made with some sentimental masala, good music, some dazzling dance moves in scenic locations and of course, comedy!

 Yes some portion of comedy sometimes is added deliberately, irrespective of whether that kind of story needs some funny scenes or not!
 Sometimes comedy turns out to be annoying, as it could be demeaning or insulting, labeling it as ‘just for laughs’!

 Now the good news is, of late stand up comedy is adding to the flavour of healthy comedy, a way to enjoy fun filled evenings.
 Stand up comedy is not just the new way to chill after a long hectic day, but also a way to start thinking about various aspects which we have ignored or assumed the wrong way so far.

 The persons behind the mic tackle various topics, which question stereotypes and yet make the audience laugh out loud!

 Punya Arora is one such amazing stand up comedian who talks about simple real life experiences and thoughts.